IwunzeGE/aws-bootcamp-cruddur-2023/journal/week4.md

 We'll create a new SQL file called `schema.sql` and we'll place it in `backend-flask/db`

-Paste the below code into `svhema.sql`.
+Paste the below code into `schema.sql`.
 This ia aimed at adding UUID extension.
 We are going to have Postgres generate out UUIDs.
 We'll need to use an extension called:

 ```
 CREATE EXTENSION IF NOT EXISTS "uuid-ossp";